Chart Color Schemes

 AreaSearch assessment of residential development activity positions Parkhurst - Kawana among the top 25% of areas assessed nationwide

-Parkhurst-Kawana averaged approximately 49 new dwelling approvals annually over the past five financial years, from FY21 to FY25.
-This totals 248 homes approved during this period, with an additional 20 approved in FY26 as of now.
-On average, around 2.9 people moved to the area per new home constructed over these five years, indicating strong demand that supports property values.
+Parkhurst-Kawana averaged approximately 49 new dwelling approvals annually.
+Between financial years 2021 and 2025248 homes were approved, with an additional 31 approved in the current financial year 2026.
+On average, around 2.9 people moved to the area per newly constructed home over these five years.

-Current building activity consists solely of standalone homes, preserving the area's traditional low-density character and catering to families seeking spacious living arrangements.
-With approximately 155 people added per dwelling approval, Parkhurst-Kawana is considered a developing area.
-Population forecasts project that it will gain around 3,098 residents by 2041.
-If development rates remain constant, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting property price increases.
+With approximately 155 people per approval, Parkhurst-Kawana reflects a developing area.
+By 2041, population forecasts indicate an increase of 3,098 residents.
+At current development rates, housing supply may struggle to keep pace with population growth, potentially intensifying buyer competition and supporting price increases.

 Frequently Asked Questions - Development